-SHW783.3 Class procedure.
-This class will be judged on the performance of the horse and while maneuvering a minimum of 5 obstacles for walk, trot/jog trail.
+SHW783.3 Class Procedure.
+This class will be judged on the performance of the horse and while maneuvering a minimum of 5 obstacles for Walk/Trot-Jog trail.
 Exhibitors are to work individually.
 There will be no rail work.

 SHW783.4 Course.
-Refer to SHW46I for acceptable and unacceptable obstacles.
+Refer to SHW461 for acceptable and unacceptable obstacles.
 Safety should be the first consideration in designing and setting up the course.
-All obstacles found in SHW46I are acceptable however the following are unacceptable: carrying an object, water hazard, slicker, mailbox.
+All obstacles found in SHW461 are acceptable however the following are unacceptable: carrying an object, water hazard, slicker, mailbox.

 SHW783.5 Scoring.
 Scoring will be on the basis of 0-100, with 70 denoting an average performance.
-Each maneuver will be scored from a plus I I/2 to a minus I I/2, in I/2 point increments.
+Each maneuver will be scored from a plus 1 1/2 to a minus 1 1/2, in 1/2 point increments.
 An obstacle missed, refused or taken out of order will result in a score of zero for that obstacle but will not disqualify entry.

 SHW784.
-EWD WALK, JOG/TROT, LOPE TRAIL HORSE CLASS - Independent
+EWD WALK-TROT-JOG-CANTER-LOPE TRAIL - Independent.

-SHW784.1 Equipment and attire - Class can be shown English or western attire but must be one way or the other.
+SHW784.1 Equipment and Attire - Class can be shown English or western attire but must be one way or the other.
 There will be no mixing of attire or equipment on a horse/exhibitor.
 Refer to SHW461 for rules on exhibiting and how the class is judged.

-SHW784.2 Class procedures.
-This class will be judged on the performance of the horse and while maneuvering minimum of 6 obstacles for walk, trot/jog, canter/lope trail.
+SHW784.2 Class Procedures.
+This class will be judged on the performance of the horse and while maneuvering minimum of 6 obstacles for Walk/Trot-Jog/Canter-Lope trail.
 Exhibitors are to work individually.
 There will be no rail work.

 SHW784.3 Course.
-Refer to SHW46I for acceptable and unacceptable obstacles.
+Refer to SHW461 for acceptable and unacceptable obstacles.
 Safety should be the first consideration in designing and setting up the course.
-All maneuvers found in SHW46I are acceptable however the following are unacceptable: carrying an object, water hazard, slicker, mailbox.
+All obstacles found in SHW461 are acceptable, except the following which are unacceptable: carrying an object, water hazard, slicker, mailbox.

 SHW784.4 Scoring.
 Scoring will be on the basis of 0-100, with 70 denoting an average performance.
-Each maneuver will be scored from a plus I I/2 to a minus I I/2, in I/2 point increments.
+Each maneuver will be scored from a plus 1 1/2 to a minus 1 1/2, in 1/2 point increments.
 An obstacle missed, refused or taken out of order will result in a score of zero for that obstacle but will not disqualify entry.

 SHW785.
-EWD WALK & JOG REINING - Independent.
+EWD WALK-JOG PARA REINING - Independent.